 - The modes Trigger, Swing, Envelope and Gate must know how long the step is going to be.
 The last clock signal is used here.
 In order for these gate modes to function correctly, the external clock must have previously sent at least one correct signal.

 - The external clock can be a gate or trigger, only the rising edge of the clock is taken into account by the software.
 Even in “Gate” mode, the output is maintained for half the step duration regardless of the falling edge of the clock.

 - The aforementioned modes take into account the clock divider for each individual track.
-For example, if Gate Len of a track is set to 3 and Clock Divider to 8 for “Ratchet”, the 3 requested ratchets are divided up across the partitioned, slower time, i.e. across 8 clock signals.
+For example, if Roll is set to 3 and Clock Divider to 8 the 3 requested strokes are divided up across the partitioned, slower time, i.e. across 8 clock signals.
 This also applies to the Swing and Gate mode: with a clock divider of 3, a gate is thus 1.5 clock signals high and just as long low.
 Exciting rhythms can be created using this feature.